1. Home

 systemctl restart cmon cmon-ssh cmon-events cmon-cloud

 The upgrade is now complete.
-Verify the new version at ClusterControl UISettingsRuntime Configuration or by using the command cmon -v.
+Verify the new version from the GUI’s footer or by using the command cmon -v.
 You should re-login if your ClusterControl UI session is active.

 Attention

-1) Download the latest version of ClusterControl related DEB packages from the Severalnines download site and Severalnines Repository.
-There are a number of packages you need to download as explained below:
+1) Download the latest version of ClusterControl-related DEB packages from the Severalnines download site and Severalnines Repository.
+There are some packages you need to download as explained below:

 • clustercontrol – ClusterControl UI